-Just because the bathroom is the smallest room in the house doesn't mean that it's the easiest to pack and move.
+Just because the bathroom is the smallest room in the house doesn't mean it's the easiest to pack and move.
 It's an area of the home where we tend to collect stuff and with so many places where things can hide, we probably have more stuff in the bathroom than we even realize.
-In fact, we usually only see its complexity and just how much webhave stored away until it's time to sort and move.
+In fact, we usually only see its complexity and just how much we have stored away once it's time to sort and move.

-Let's begin by sorting through the cupboards, medicine chest, drawers and vanity for any medicine bottles, tubes or jars.
+Begin by sorting through the cupboards, medicine chest, drawers and vanity for any medicine bottles, tubes or jars.
+Put them aside.

-If you're like most of us, you'll have some pill bottles or medicines that have been forgotten, so you'll need to carefully go through these items one by one to determine if they should be kept and which medicines you should dispose of.
-Remember, that medicine should not be kept if:
+If you're like many people, you'll have some pill bottles or medicines that have been forgotten, so you'll need to carefully go through these items one by one to determine if they should be kept and which medicines you should dispose of.
+Remember that medicine should not be kept if:

 - It's past its expiry date.